nss-group-projects/Tabloid/README.md

 1. Run `npm install`

 ## Test the Setup
-1. Start debugging the API and run `npm start` in the `client` directory.
+1. Start debugging the API and run `npm run dev` in the `client` directory.
 1. You should see the login view when the UI opens.
 1. Attempt to login with `admina@strator.comx` and the password you set the value of `AdminPassword` to in the user-secrets
 1. If the setup succeeded, you should see a welcome message, and a `User Profiles` menu option along with a logout button.